ThomasHuke/per/README.md

 ## Output

-you can have a output result,the code type can be md json or text.
+you can have an output result that the code type can be md json or text.

 ## Donate

 [Donate](https://www.github.com/ThomasHuke/donate)